fluid-music/fluid-music/fluid-music/docs/note-signal-flow.md

     }
 }
 ```

+The power of `fluid-music` comes from designing custom types of `Note` objects, and creating custom `eventMapper` functions to handle those `Note` objects.
+You can see in the example above, that `eventMapper` functions are very powerful.
+A single `Note` object in a script can have impact on the entire session.

 Finally, the `tracksToFluidMessage` function converts the `tracks` object above to a `FluidMessage` object that can be sent to the `cybr` server.